axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/syslog-ng-failure-script/_index.md

 ## Purpose:

-You can create a failure script that is executed when {{% productparam "abbrev" %}} terminates abnormally, that is, when it exits with a non-zero exit code.
+You can create a failure script that is executed when {{% param "product.abbrev" %}} terminates abnormally, that is, when it exits with a non-zero exit code.
 For example, you can use this script to send an automatic email notification.